 - Revised – content that SkySync has automatically remediated.
 For example, an invalid character.

 - Flagged – content that SkySync simply cannot transfer, most commonly due to platform limitations.
 For instance, content larger than 15GB not supported by Office 365.
 Provides the root cause for the flag, as well as recommendations on how to repair the file

-So let’s dig into these simulation categories to see how we can enhance and ease our change management strategy.
+So let’s dig into these file migration simulation categories to see how we can enhance and ease our change management strategy.